 Months of entry

-Animal welfare science and ethics is an expanding topic of international concern.
+Animal welfare science and ethics is an expanding topic of international concern, which is why the University of Glasgow offer an Animal Welfare MSc programme.
 It aims to improve our knowledge and understanding of animals’ needs, which is required to provide a high standard of care to the whole range of animals kept in captivity.

 - In addition, you will have opportunities to develop skills in quantitative methods, sequence analysis, conservation biology, epidemiology and practical approaches to assessing biodiversity.

-- The IBAHCM also offers an MSc in Quantitative Methods in Biodiversity, Conservation and Epidemiology.
-This degree is more focused on ecology and evolutionary biology and provides the opportunity for you to gain key quantitative skills that are not often a focus of welfare-based programmes.
+- The IBAHCM also offers an MSc in Quantitative Methods in Biodiversity, Conservation and Epidemiology This degree is more focused on ecology and evolutionary biology and provides the opportunity for you to gain key quantitative skills that are not often a focus of welfare-based programmes.

 - You will have the opportunity to base your independent research projects at the University field station on Loch Lomond (for freshwater or terrestrial-based projects); Millport field station on the Isle of Cumbrae (for marine projects); or Cochno farm in Glasgow (for research based on farm animals).
 We will also assist you to gain research project placements in zoos or research laboratories, whenever possible.

 - You will gain core skills and knowledge across a wide range of subjects that will enhance your selection chances for competitive PhD programmes.
-In addition to academic options, career opportunities include roles in zoos, government agencies, officers of animal welfare, protection, or wildlife crime, veterinary nursing and aquaculture
+In addition to academic options, career opportunities include roles in zoos, government agencies, officers of animal welfare, protection, or wildlife crime, veterinary nursing and aquaculture.

-- We have many links with animal welfare-related organisations through them coming to us to teach their expertise on our programme and the class going to visit their organisation to obtain a first-hand view of what working is like at these organisations.
+- We have many links with animal welfare-related organisations through them coming to us to teach their expertise to our Animal Welfare degree and the class going to visit their organisation to obtain a first-hand view of what working is like at these organisations.
 Many of them also provide the students with opportunities to carry out their independent research project within their company.
 Students will also be able to capitalise on the strong ties between the veterinarians and ecologists at the IBAHCM.
 This allows us to directly link fundamental and applied research and offers unique opportunities to provide training that spans both theory and praxis.

-- We have currently the following partners involved in this programme:
+- We have currently the following partners involved in this programme

 - Scottish Society for the Prevention of Cruelty to Animals (Scottish SPCA)